 There are many “Sparks”

 According to the filmmaker, there are five sparks in total, including Black Spark and White Spark, creating the yin-yang balance of his art.
 There is an element of romance and love exposed in his filmography, and this chemistry only exists between these two characters.
 Although the viewer is exposed to many characters having sex, some dressed as villains, some dressed as “sparks,” and some not wearing masks at all, the only time you encounter Black Spark engaging in sex is with one character, White Spark.
 Although the artist reveals that they are not dating, he does admit his love for this man, both in character and in real life.

 After watching several videos the viewer will pick up on one important stylistic element – there is no dialogue between characters in his shots.
 His videos incorporate contemporary music, both popular and obscure, but always perfectly curated for the visual content it is paired with.
 The artist explains that this music is meant to be the narrative, and this is why there is never dialogue between the characters.

 Where did he go?

 Black Spark began posting videos in the latter half of 2010, but recent work of his is nowhere to be found.
 His website (blacksparkandtheclouds.com) appears to be for sale with no content on it.
-His blog (ourblackspark.tumblr.com) has had the majority of our most loved videos taken down, however some static images and short videos remain.
+His blog (ourblackspark.tumblr.com) has had the majority of our most loved videos taken down, however, some static images and short videos remain.
 One can still find some of his videos on XTube as well, but the majority of his original content is missing.
-In 2011 he announced that he had began working on a feature film, however to our knowledge this project was never completed.
+In 2011 he announced that he had begun working on a feature film, however to our knowledge this project was never completed.

 Does anyone know where he can be found?